mcampbell508/mcampbell508.github.io/resume/resume.md

 :   **Ansible:** A lot of experience with this tool in terms of provisioning and using it for deployments.

-:   **Docker:** A lot of experience with this tool in terms of provisioning and using it for deployments.
+:   **Docker:** I am aware of the importance of containers, and the role this can play with making scalable applications.

 :   Basic knowledge of **VueJS**, **React JS**